anonymous-research-code1/automatic-stackoverflow-post-classification/Data Collection/readme.md

-# StackExchange Dataset Collection
+# Stack Overflow Dataset Collection

-This project helps you collect and clean a dataset of answers from StackExchange using a predefined query.
+We collect and clean a dataset along with answers from Stack Overflow using a predefined query.

 ---